Hands-On Training. Old World Craftsmanship. New Opportunities for the Future

 The CAHT also provides a bridge for women, people of color, and veterans, among others, to access living-wage jobs through its training.
 To that end, CAHT is committed to supporting its students throughout the learning process through services that address common barriers to education, such as language, transportation, and childcare.

 The Covington Academy of Heritage Trades is administered by the Enzweiler Building Institute (EBI), a trade school founded in 1967 by the Building Industry Association of Northern Kentucky.
-EBI provides training in seven skilled trades (carpentry, electric, facilities maintenance, HVAC, masonry, plumbing and welding)
+EBI provides training in eight additional skilled trade programs (carpentry, diesel mechanic, electric, facilities maintenance, HVAC, masonry, plumbing and welding).